vacary/docker/dockerfiles/dev-env/README.md

     update_fenics

-To launch the container and share the current directory on the host with the build directory in the container:
+If you want to have access to the source code and build files in the container on the host machine then run:

     docker run -v $(pwd)/build:/home/fenics/build -t -i fenicsproject/dev-env:latest

+If you would like to have another directory on the host shared into the container then run:

+    docker run -v $(pwd)/shared:/home/fenics/shared -t -i fenicsproject/dev-env:latest